sunnybala/scrabblebench/README.md

 # ScrabbleBench

 ScrabbleBench tests the ability of AI models to play scrabble against each other.
+Read more about this project (here)[https://sunnybala.github.io/scrabblebench/]!

 ---